Uriah Rennie

-Uriah Duddley Rennie (23 October 1959 – 7 June 2025) was an English football referee.
+Uriah Duddley Rennie (23 October 1959 – 7 June 2025) was a British football referee.
 He was the first black referee to officiate in the Premier League, and officiated over 300 Premier League matches between 1997 and 2008.
 Outside of football, he was a magistrate in Sheffield and briefly served as chancellor of Sheffield Hallam University in 2025.

 Early life

 Uriah Duddley Rennie was born on 23 October 1959 in Jamaica.
 He moved to Sheffield, South Yorkshire, England, at the age of six.

 Refereeing

 Rennie began refereeing in 1979 in local leagues, then operated in the Northern Premier League until 1994, at which time he was appointed to The Football League list of referees.
 The Premier League's first black referee, he was given his first appointment in the competition on 13 August 1997, overseeing a game between Derby County and Wimbledon.
 He had to abandon the match, the first competitive game at Derby's new Pride Park Stadium, because of a floodlight failure.

 Rennie became a FIFA referee in 2000, and joined the Select Group of professional referees the following year.
 Keith Hackett, head of the Professional Game Match Officials Board described him as "the fittest referee we have ever seen on the national and world scene."

 At the end of 2004, he retired from the FIFA list, after reaching the compulsory age of 45, but made a return to active refereeing in November 2007.
 He retired again in 2008, having officiated in over 300 Premier League matches.
 Following his retirement, it was 15 years until another black referee officiated a Premier League match.